This article will familiarize you with the 10 main types of 3D printer, including both plastic and metal 3D printing technologies:

 FDM 3D printers print using filaments, pictured above.

-There are also a huge range of materials you can print with.
-Though beginners should stick with PLA filament – a cheap, biodegradable filament that prints easily and at a low temperature – you can also print with ABS, PETG, Nylon, flexible filaments such as TPU, and even more industrial materials like carbon fiber-filled filaments, Polycarbonate, or even PEEK.
+There is also a huge range of materials you can print with.
+Though beginners should stick with PLA filament, a cheap filament that prints easily and at a low temperature, you can also print with ABS, PETG, and Nylon.
+You can also print with flexible filaments such as TPU, and even more industrial materials like carbon fiber-filled filaments, Polycarbonate, and PEEK.

-They will however never be able to compete with more accurate forms of 3D printers, such as resin 3D printers or PolyJet.
-FDM 3D printed parts usually have fairly clear layer lines, and can string or leave marks from where supports were removed.
+FDM can’t compete with more accurate forms of 3D printers, such as resin 3D printers or PolyJet.
+FDM printed parts usually have fairly visible layer lines, and can string or leave marks where supports were removed, weaknesses you see even in the best FDM 3D printers .

 2. Resin 3D printing: SLA, DLP and LCD via Vat Polymerization

-• Type of 3D printer price: Ranging from low (LCD and DLP) to medium (SLA)
+• Price: Ranging from low (LCD and DLP) to medium (SLA)

 • Precision: High